 * By/For organizations are operated by and for the community they serve.
 Their primary mission is serving a specific community, and they are culturally based, directed, and substantially controlled by individuals from the population they serve.
-At the core of their programs, the organizations embody the community’s central cultural values.
-These communities may include ethnic and racial minorities; immigrants and refugees; individuals who identify as LGBTQ+, individuals with disabilities or who are deaf; and Native Americans.
+The organizations embody the community’s central cultural values at the core of their programs.
+These communities may include ethnic and racial minorities, immigrants and refugees; individuals who identify as LGBTQ+, individuals with disabilities or who are deaf; and Native Americans.

 Commerce aims to distribute project-based vouchers and related services funding through a structured, intentional program that produces substantiative results to prevent and reduce homelessness.
 As such, robust stakeholder engagement will also be needed to design the project-based vouchers and related services program.
 Stakeholder work to support Commerce with program design aims to be completed by Aug.
 31, 2022.
 However, counties with projects depending on this revenue stream (i.e., project-based vouchers) before program design is completed and funds widely available may qualify for distribution of funds earlier.
 The Department of Commerce will consider such requests from counties on a case-by-case basis.